TwoFactorAuth/ruby/README.md

     ```

     Edit `config/initializers/two_factor_auth.rb` to include your app's domain
     name.
-For security reasons, U2F won't authenticate against "localhost" or
+For security reasons, U2F won't authenticate against fake top-level
-    fake top-level domains like ".dev", so you may need to add an alias to
+    domains like ".dev", so you may need to add an alias to `/etc/hosts` and
-    `/etc/hosts` and use that when developing locally:
+    use that when developing locally:

     ```
     127.0.0.1 dev.myapp.com